ingonyama-zk/icicle/docs/docs/icicle/supporting-additional-curves.md

 #### Primitives

-If your curve doesn't support any of the primitives (ntt/msm/poseidon/merkle tree/), or you simply don't won't to include it, just remove a corresponding module from `src` and then from `lib.rs`
+If your curve doesn't support any of the primitives (ntt/msm/poseidon/merkle tree/), or you simply don't want to include it, just remove a corresponding module from `src` and then from `lib.rs`

 #### G2

-If your curve doesn't support G2 - remove all the code under `#[cfg(feature = "g2")]` and remove the feature from `Cargo.toml` and `build.rs`.
+If your curve doesn't support G2 - remove all the code under `#[cfg(feature = "g2")]` and remove the feature from [Cargo.toml](https://github.com/ingonyama-zk/icicle/blob/main/wrappers/rust/icicle-curves/icicle-bn254/Cargo.toml#L29) and [build.rs](https://github.com/ingonyama-zk/icicle/blob/main/wrappers/rust/icicle-curves/icicle-bn254/build.rs#L15).

 After this is done, add your new crate in the [global Cargo.toml](https://github.com/ingonyama-zk/icicle/tree/main/wrappers/rust/Cargo.toml).